 When they locate these refund opportunities, the service contacts the Institution on your behalf to attempt to either (a) obtain a refund or (b) negotiate a better deal for you.

-A lot of people are weary about sharing bank and credit card login info.
+A lot of people are concerned about sharing bank and credit card login info.
 Cushion does everything they can to safeguard your information.
-Their servers won’t ever divulge sensitive data, like user names and password.
+Their servers won’t ever divulge sensitive data, such as user names and password.

 When you set up a Cushion account, you will provide specific contact info including your email address, but no worries, they aren’t going to sell your contact info.
 The agreement stipulates your you will only receive updates about Cushion to your address.
 Third parties won’t have access to your info for promotional or marketing use.

 However, Cushion will share your financial profile out of necessity with the banks you register for the service.
-Rest assured, there is no affiliation between Cushion and the institutions they communicate with.
+However, it is important to note that there is no affiliation between Cushion and the institutions they communicate with.
+They operate completely independently.

-Cushion will be keeping a close eye on your transaction with the banks you’ve registered in order to find the They note that financial institutions' privacy and operational policies may vary widely.
-And finally, they make no representations as to whether a specific institution will provide a refund to you or renegotiate the terms of a specific transaction.
+Cushion will be keeping a close eye on your transaction with the banks you’ve registered in order to find the potential refunds.
+They note that financial institutions' privacy and operational policies may vary widely.
+And finally, they make no guarantees as to whether a specific institution will provide a refund to you or renegotiate the terms of a specific transaction.

-Your info is kept secure through Cushion, so you don't have to worry about your financial information being out there.
+Cushion pledges to always keep your personal info safe and secure, so you don't have to worry about your financial information being out there.
 They use a 256-bit SSL encryption, and the Cushion team has partnered with various security companies and experts to build and operate a secure infrastructure.

 Cushion’s host server is Amazon Web Services (AWS), an online data storage and hosting service used by many Fortune 500 companies and government agencies.